-§772.1 Definitions of terms as used in the Export Administration Regulations (EAR).
+§772.1 Definitions of lerms as used in the Export Administration Regulations (EAR).

-Agricultural commodities include food (including processed food); feed; fish; shellfish and fish products; beer, wine and spirits; livestock; fiber including cotton, wool and other fibers: tobacco cotton, wool and other fibers; tobacco and tobacco products; wood and wood products; seeds; fertilizer and organic fertilized gegs, embryos and semen.
-For the purposes of the EAR, agricultural commodities do not include furniture made from wood; clothing manufactured from plant or animal materialy agricultural enumment materials; agricultural equipment (whether hand tools or motorized equipment); pesticides, insecticides, or herbicides; or cosmetics (unless derived entirely from plant materials).
+ultural commodities include food (including processed food); feed; fish; shellfish and fish products; beer, wine and spirits; livestock; fiber including cotton, wool and other fibers; tobacco cotten, wool and other meets; nobacco and tobacco products; wood and wood products; seeds; fortilizer and organic fertilizer; reproductive materials such as fortilized eggs, embryos and semen.
+For the purposes of the EAR, agricultural commodities do not include furniture made from wood; clothing manufactured from plant or animal materials; agricultural equipment (whether hand tools or motorized equipment); pesticides, insecticides, or herbicides; or cosmetics (unless derived entirely from plant materials).

-Note 1: This definition of agricultural commodities includes fertilize r and organic fertilizer, as listed in section 775 of the 2001 Agriculture, Rural Development, Food and
+Note 1: This definition of agricultural commodities includes fertilizer and organic fertilizer, as listed in section 775 of the 2001 Agriculture, Rural Development, Food and

-Drug Administration, and Related Agencies Drug Administration, and Related Agencies Appropriations Act (Act) [Public Law 106- 387) and commodities listed in section 102 of the Agricultural Trade Act of 1978 (7 U.S.C.
-5602) as incorporated in section 902 of the Act, as well as commodities determined by the Department of Agriculture to fall within the scope of section 102 of the 1978 Agricultural Trade Act.
+Drug Administration, and Related Agencies Appropriations Act (Act) (Public Law 106- 387) and commodilies listed in section 102 of the Agricultural Trade Act of 1978 (7 U.S.C.
+5602) as incoreporated in section 902 of the Act, as wells a commodities determined by the Department of Agriculture to fall within the scope of section 102 of the 1978 Agricultural Trade Act.

-Note 2: For purposes of License Exception AGR (see § 740.18 of the EAR), agricultural commodities also include vitamins, minerals, nod additives and dietary supplements, and bottled water.
+Note 2: For purposes of License Exception AGR (see § 740.18 of the EAR), agricultural commodities also include vitamins, minorals, food additives and distary supplements, and hottled water.
 These items do not fall within the scope of section 102 of the 1978 Agricultural Trade Act, but are treated as agricultural commodities for the purposes of License Exception AGR.

-Note 3: For purposes of License Exception AGR and export license applications to Iran, Sudan and Libya under the licensing Sugan and LDya under the Incensing procedures set forth in the appropriate regulations promulgated and administered by Treasury's Office of Foreign Assets Control, agricultural commodities only include those that are classified as EAR99.
+Note 3: For purposes of License Exception AGR and export license applications to Iran, Sudan and Libya under the licensing procedures set forth in the appropriate regulations promulgated and administered by Treasury's Office of Foreign Assets Control, agricultural commodities only finclude those that are classified as EAR99.

 Medical devices.
-For purposes of the EAR, medical devices are "devices" as defined in section 201 of the Federal defined in section 201 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-321) including medical supplies, instruments, equipment, equipped ambulances, institutional washing machines for sterilization, and vehicles with medical testing equipment.
-Note that certain component parts and spares to be exported for incorporation into medical devices are on the Commerce Control List.
-Only items meeting the definition of "medical device" and that are classified as EAR99 are eligible for export to Iran, Libya and Sudan under the licensing procedures set forth in the appropriate regulations promulgated and administered by Treasury's Office of Foreign Assets Control.
+For purposes of the EAR, medical devices are "devices" as defined in section 201 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+321) including medical supplies, 321) including medical supplies, instruments, equipment, equipped ambulances, institutional washing machines for sterilization, and vehicles with medical testing equipment.
+Note that certain component parts and sparse to be sumerized for incomportion into that certain tolhorem pairs and space to be exported for incorporation into medical devices are on the Commerce Control List.
+Only items meeting the definition of "medical device" and the are classified as EAR99 are eligible for export to Iran, Libya and Sudan under d that the licensing procedures set forth in the appropriate regulations promulgated and administered by Treasury's Office of Foreign Assets Control.

 Medicines.
-Medicines means "drug" as defined in section 201 of the Federal Food, Drug and Cosmetic Act (21 U.S.C.
+Medicines means "drug" as defined in section 201 of the Federal as defined in section 201 of the rederal Food, Drug and Cosmetic Act (21 U.S.C.
 321).
 For purposes of the EAR, medicines includes prescription and over the counter medicines for humans and animals.
-Note that certain medicines, such as vaccines and medicines, such as vaccines and immunotoxins, are on the Commerce Control List.
-Only items meeting the definition of "medicine" and that are classified as EAR99 are eligible for export to Iran, Libya and Sudan under the licensing procedures set forth in the appropriate regulations promulgated and administered by Treasury's Office and administered by Treasury's Office of Foreign Assets Control.
+Note that certain and annuals, yoke that certain medicines, such as vaccines and immunotoxins, are on the Commerce Control List.
+Only items meeting the definition of "medicine" and that are definition of "medicine" and that are classified as EAR99 are eligible for export to Iran, Libya and Sudan under the licensing procedures set forth in the appropriate regulations promulgated and administered by Treasury's Office of Foreign Assets Control.

-PART 774-[AMENDED]
+PART 774-JAMENDED

-17. In Supplement No. 1 to part 774 (the Commerce Control List), Category 1-Materials, Chemicals, "Microorganisms," and "Toxins" is amended by adding Export Control Classification Number (ECCN) 1C997 to read as follows:
+17. In Supplement No. 1 to part 774 (the Commerce Control List), Category 1-Materials, Chemicals, "Microorganisms," and "Toxins" is annended by adding Export Control Classification Number (ECCN) 1C997 to read as follows: